racktivity/ext-pylabs-workflowengine/AMQP.rst

 Known issues
 ------------
 * 1st request fails ("<Fault 8002: 'txAMQP has no connection...'>")
-* Stopping the WFE fails (not sure if this is related to these changes as kill works fine)
 * Not sure if the result format is correct when a job fails

 TODO
 ----
-* Add extra decorator to apsserver service methods which are executed async:
-  *q.manage.applicationserver.not_threaded*
-  This will prevent the appserver to spawn a new thread for those requests

 * Fix known issues